Edward-Ji/ChatServer/README.md

 ```

 In sequence, they accomplish the following:
-- Run `testing.py` and generate a series of coverage data;
+- Run `testing.py` and generate a series of coverage data.
+This includes all
+  functions described above under Testing;
 - Combine the coverage data from multiple processes;
 - Display a brief coverage report;
 - Generate a detailed html report in the `htmlcov` directory.